a11m234/rangefinder/README.md

         ros2 launch rangefinder rangefinder_launch.py serial_port:=/dev/ttyACM0
         ```
         Replace `/dev/ttyACM0` with the actual serial port your EY09A rangefinder is connected to.
+        These could be '/dev/ttyS0' or '/dev/ttyAMA0' ( for UART ) you can check for this  by using
+        ```bash
+        ls /dev/tty*
+        ```
+        if this cmd show the avaiable uart and usb based device with it port name
 2.  **Verify Data (in a new terminal):**
     Open a **new terminal** and ensure your ROS 2 workspace is sourced (as per step 9).
 Then, you can view the published range data: